waffle-iron/cucumber-spring-eclipselink/README.md

 containers, that may be the problem.
 That said, I would have expected the AspectJ weaving to do the injection.
 I'll have to do a better job of sorting out how AspectJ weaving is supposed to work for non-Spring managed beans and what can be expected from it.

+**Verbose Logging -- Another thing that surprised me as I implemented this small example**

+I used slf4j (simple logging for java) to replace any logging to commons-logging, log4j or to the java 4 internal logging package.

+I enabled test output logging to standard out (the console) by setting the surefire plugin's useFile property to false (see the properties block in the pom file.
+What surprised me was that If I configured logback classic in the project then it produced copious debugging output, and if I unconfigured it the test code produced no debugging output, logging only informational log statements.

+I took advantage of this by creating a verbose-logging profile, which when enabled produces the debugging output.
+Try running the test cases with and without enabling the verbose-logging profile.
+I think that you will be interested to see the difference.